MAAV-Software/ros-tutorial/README.md

 - **Topics:** Nodes can publish messages to a topic as well as subscribe to a topic to receive messages.

 ## ROS Tutorial Steps
 **NOTE:** If you are using **vcxsrv** as mentioned in **GUIs in Docker** above, **XLaunch** needs to be running and **docker-compose.yml** needs to have the DISPLAY variable set with your IP Address before running the Docker container.
 If XLaunch is not running, find **config.xlaunch** that you saved and run it.

+**NOTE:** If you are using **Docker Toolbox + WSL** as mentioned in in the suggested improvement for Windows, you will need to run **Docker Quickstart Terminal** atleast once to create the **default** virtual machine in VirtualBox.
+Once this has been created, you will need to manually start the VM since we are not using the quickstart terminal which would have taken care of this for you.
+In WSL, run `docker-machine.exe start default` and then follow the steps below.

 1. In your docker terminal, navigate to the local repository folder
     - `cd /PATH/TO/REPO`